Maya death rituals: Reincarnation

-The aspect of reincarnation is one strongly mentioned in Mayan beliefs and religion.
-The Popol Vuh gives importance to the Maize deity, and how the Mayan people themselves descended from maize people created by this god.
+The aspect of reincarnation is one strongly mentioned in Maya beliefs and religion.
+The Popol Vuh gives importance to the Maize deity, and how the Maya people themselves descended from maize people created by this god.
 In the Popol Vuh that the Kʼicheʼ Maya wrote, one of the few surviving codices, it tells the story of the reincarnation of the Maize god.
 In the tale, the maize god retreats to the underworld and with two hero twins battling the monsters and lords of the place, makes way back to the earthen world.
 He is reborn again, dies, and on and on the cycle continues.
-In this aspect, it is believed by the Mayans that the Earth itself is a living being.
+In this aspect, it is believed by the Maya that the Earth itself is a living being.
 As they came from corn, consuming corn or having sex then brings one closer to the earth.

 Ideas about the afterlife

-The concept of the afterlife, or Xibalba, differs between the Mayan ethnic groups.
+The concept of the afterlife, or Xibalba, differs between the Maya ethnic groups.
 Many have a generalized belief of all souls going to the afterlife, being reincarnated or having another role to participate in after death, but these ideas change dramatically with the rise of Christianity.
 With that came the idea of Xibalba being a location of punishment.
 The longer one spent in Xibalba, the worse a life they led while living.
 With this belief, heaven became a paradise for many to strive for.
 The Chontal of Tabasco are an example of this.